Azure guidance for secure isolation

 Storage accounts are encrypted regardless of their performance tier (standard or premium) or deployment model (Azure Resource Manager or classic).
 All Azure Storage redundancy options support encryption and all copies of a storage account are encrypted.
 All Azure Storage resources are encrypted, including blobs, disks, files, queues, and tables.
 All object metadata is also encrypted.

-Azure Disk Encryption (ADE)
+Azure Disk encryption

 Drive encryption through BitLocker and DM-Crypt is a data protection feature that integrates with the operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned computers.
 BitLocker and DM-Crypt provide the most protection when used with a Trusted Platform Module (TPM) version 1.2 or higher.
 The TPM is a microcontroller designed to secure hardware through integrated cryptographic keys – it is commonly pre-installed on newer computers.
 BitLocker and DM-Crypt can use this technology to protect the keys used to encrypt disk volumes and provide integrity to computer boot process.

-ADE relies on two encryption keys for implementation, as described previously:
+Azure Disk encryption relies on two encryption keys for implementation, as described previously:

 - Data Encryption Key (DEK) is a symmetric AES-256 key used to encrypt OS and Data volumes through BitLocker or DM-Crypt.
 DEK itself is encrypted and stored in an internal location close to the data.

 - Key Encryption Key (KEK) is an asymmetric RSA-2048 key used to encrypt the Data Encryption Keys.
-KEK is kept in Azure Key Vault under customer control including granting access permissions through Azure Active Directory.
+KEK is kept in Azure Key Vault under your control including granting access permissions through Azure Active Directory.

 Server-side encryption for managed disks